A woman won an annual photo competition with a picture of the Kodak factory where many of her family worked.

 "Even though things change and time moves on, I’m very pleased that the chimney still stands today.

-Katie was handed her award by Nicole Lyster from Harrow Open Studios, representing the Judging panel and Andy Murphy, from Harrow Giving’s trustee board, at an awards ceremony and private exhibition view at Harrow Arts Centre on October 2.
+Katie was presented with her award by Nicole Lyster from Harrow Open Studios, representing the judging panel, and Andy Murphy, from Harrow Giving’s trustee board, at an award ceremony and private exhibition view at Harrow Arts Centre on October 2.

 The exhibition is open to the public in the gallery at Harrow Arts Centre until October 10 and will then move to different spaces across the borough, including Stanmore Library and the Harrow Art Pod.